Focus Fridays and Maker Weeks at Slack

 - Who should attend?
 Do all the people who currently have the meeting on their calendars actually need to be there?

-We recognise that changing meeting culture won’t happen overnight and that getting this right will be an iterative process.
-That’s why instead of simply stating a new policy, we began pilot programmes for Focus Fridays and Maker Weeks early this year and started conducting monthly surveys to assess the impact of these programmes on employee well-being and productivity.
-Where we saw gaps in how these programmes were serving certain teams, based on the rhythms of their specific projects and responsibilities, we invested in function-level support and made adjustments to meet their needs.
+We recognize that changing meeting culture won’t happen overnight and that getting this right will be an iterative process.
+That’s why instead of simply stating a new policy, we began pilot programs for Focus Fridays and Maker Weeks early this year and started conducting monthly surveys to assess the impact of these programs on employee well-being and productivity.
+Where we saw gaps in how these programs were serving certain teams, based on the rhythms of their specific projects and responsibilities, we invested in function-level support and made adjustments to meet their needs.

 Is it working?

 And we’re not done.
-We’re continuing to measure how both of these programmes are working for employees and sharing best practices and success stories across departments.
-One of the principles we aligned around when we announced that we were going to be a digital-first team is that we aim for ‘progress, not perfection’ – and that remains our north star today.
+We’re continuing to measure how both of these programs are working for employees and sharing best practices and success stories across departments.
+One of the principles we aligned around when we announced that we were going to be a digital-first team is that we aim for “progress, not perfection”—and that remains our north star today.